Georgia QB Mathis has cyst removed from brain

 Smart couldn't be reached for comment on Friday morning.

-It wasn't immediately clear when Mathis will be able to return to workouts or what his status will be for this upcoming season.
+It wasn't immediately clear when Mathis will be able to return to workouts or what his status will be for the upcoming season.
 The Bulldogs open the 2019 season at Vanderbilt on Aug.
 31.